Skip to main content

 }

 A real Kotlin program that side-effects the build graph.
 Plus settings.gradle.kts, gradle.properties, and the wrapper.
-Renaming the project means writing a Kotlin task — there is no gradle rename-project.
+Renaming the project means editing rootProject.name in settings.gradle.kts plus a directory rename; there's no gradle rename-project.